pyeve/eve/docs/features.rst

 - ``ip`` is the client IP
 - ``u`` stands for user (or token)
 - ``c`` stands for changes occurred
+- ``extra`` is an optional field which you can use to store custom data

 ``_created`` and ``_updated`` are relative to the target document, which comes handy in a variety of scenarios (like when the oplog is available to clients,